EPA to strengthen lead protections in drinking water after multiple crises, including Flint

 But new regulations were going to be costly and complicated.
 So, “instead of trying to deal with it substantively, they just tabled it,” Levin, a former EPA researcher, said of some of her colleagues at the agency in the 1980s.

-One co-worker, though, leaked Levin’s analysis to the press, igniting a public outcry that pressured the EPA to act.
+Levin’s analysis then was leaked to the press, igniting a public outcry that pressured the EPA to act.
 And the rules it issued back then have stayed in place, with only modest changes, ever since.

 Now, the EPA is on the eve of strengthening them.